5 Ways to Remove Numeric Characters from Cells in Excel

 Note: If you use a different delimiter then input that delimiter first and insert the asterisk symbol (*).

-Alternative Way #3: Use Power Query to Remove Numeric Characters from Cells in Excel
+Remove Numeric Characters from Cells in Excel with Power Query

 If you need to split the alphabetic and numeric characters of a column into two separate columns, then using the Power Query Editor will be the best solution for you.
 So basically, the technique does not remove the numeric characters from the original column.
 Instead, it separates the numeric characters from the text characters and places them in a new column.